rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. SIGACT submission system?
 1. A thirty-year committment.
 (What they say about a new tenure-line position.)
 1. What happens when a faculty member gets sick
+1. Proto-musings: Facebook reminds me that when I was last on sabbatical, back in spring 2012, I regularly posted a short note [1].
+In some sense, they feel like "proto musings".
+Some are about things I still feel, such as being overwhelmed.
+Some are about large projects, although most of those were about art projects.
+Blah blah blah.
+  [1] Yes, I understand that that's how you're supposed to use Facebook.

 1. Another workacholic: Little things add up?
 An hour here.
 An hour there.
    If you have thirty hours planned per week, you can spare about ten such hours.
 But if you have fifty hours planned per week ....